Serbo-Bulgarian War: End of war and peace treaty

 The Serbian defeat made Austria-Hungary take action.
-On 28 November, the Viennese ambassador in Belgrade, Count Rudolf of Khevenhüller-Metsch, visited the headquarters of the Bulgarian Army and demanded the cessation of military actions, threatening that otherwise the Bulgarian forces would face Austro-Hungarian troops.
-The ceasefire was signed on 28 November, but that did not stop the Serbians from continuing unsuccessful attempts to conquer Vidin with the idea to use it in negotiations later, even after military activities had stopped on demand of their ally.
-On 3 March 1886 the peace treaty was signed in Bucharest.
+On 28 November, the Viennese ambassador to Belgrade, Count Rudolf of Khevenhüller-Metsch, visited the headquarters of the Bulgarian Army and demanded the cessation of military actions.
+He threatened that otherwise, the Bulgarian forces would face Austro-Hungarian troops, and he also hinted at possible Russian intervention in support of Serbia.
+The ceasefire was signed on 28 November, but that did not stop the Serbians from continuing attempts to conquer Vidin with the idea to use it in negotiations later even after military activities had stopped on demand of their ally.
+On 3 March 1886, the peace treaty was signed in Bucharest.
 According to its terms, no changes were to be made along the Bulgarian-Serbian border.

 The war was an important step in the strengthening of Bulgaria's international position.
 To a large extent, the victory preserved the Bulgarian unification.
-The defeat left a lasting scar on the Serbian military, previously considered by the Serbian people to be undefeated.
-Ambitious reforms of the army were carried out (which later, in part, contributed to the end of the Obrenović dynasty).
+The defeat left a lasting scar on the Serbian military, which had been considered by the people to be undefeated.
+Ambitious reforms of the army were carried out, which later, in part, contributed to the end of the Obrenović dynasty.

 King Milan's poor judgment and leadership are generally considered as the main reasons behind Serbia's defeat in the conflict.
-Milan believed the conflict would entail "taking a walk to Sofia" and thus mustered only one-third of the Serbian army's manpower, as he was in constant fear of possible plots against him and wished to keep the rest of the military within Serbia's borders.
+He believed the conflict would entail "taking a walk to Sofia" and thus mustered only one third of the Serbian army's manpower, as he was in constant fear of possible plots against him and wished to keep the rest of the military within Serbia's borders.
 Milan decided to declare war on his own personal whim and based on his own interpretation of the terms of the Congress of Berlin.
-Prominent Serbian statesman and politician Stojan Novaković and other Serbian political leaders did not share the king's enthusiasm for the war.
-Novaković advocated reaching a peaceful settlement with the Bulgarians and believed that the Balkan countries should cooperate, as had occurred during the rule of Prince Mihailo Obrenović III.
-Novaković criticised Milan's actions as authoritarian, pretentious and not founded on facts.
+The prominent Serbian statesman and politician Stojan Novaković and other Serbian political leaders did not share the king's enthusiasm for the war.
+Novaković advocated reaching a peaceful settlement with the Bulgarians and believed that the Balkan countries should co-operate, as had occurred during the rule of Prince Mihailo Obrenović.
+Novaković criticised Milan's actions as authoritarian, pretentious and unfounded.